Skip to content

 • No end date at all

 What’s fair: An initial term of 3-6 months is standard and reasonable.
 It gives the agency enough time to implement strategy and demonstrate results.
-Auto-renewal is fine if the renewal period is reasonable (monthly or quarterly) and you can opt out with 30 days notice.
-Any contract that makes it difficult to end the relationship is designed to trap you, not serve you.
+Auto-renewal is acceptable if the renewal period is reasonable (monthly or quarterly) and you can opt out with 30 days’ notice.
+Any contract designed to make leaving difficult is designed to trap you — not serve you.

 4. Termination Clauses